ki-foobar/natural_order_comparator/README.md

 It is a header only library.
 Copy [this file](natural_order_comparator.hpp) to any directory you like and add `#include` directive.

 It is designed as a comparator object like `std::less`.
-Specify this object to a template argument such as `std::set` and `std::sort()`.
+Specify this object to a template argument of container or algorithms such as `std::set` and `std::sort()`.

 There are several aliases for convenience: